-Every retail business aims to build consumer loyalty and ensure an excellent shopping experience.
-To succeed at this, it is important to track the customer journey and have a competent strategy that covers every point of interaction with the shoppers.
+Every retail business strategy aims to build customer loyalty and ensure an excellent shopping experience.
+To succeed at this, it is important to track the consumer journey and have a competent strategy that covers every point of interaction with the customers.

-Nowadays, there are plenty of approaches for companies to choose from, with multichannel and omnichannel retailing among the most widely used ones.
-Read ahead for a detailed overview and comparison of these two strategies, alongside tips on which one to integrate into your company.
+Nowadays, there are multiple approaches for companies to choose from, with multichannel and omnichannel retailing among the most widely used ones.
+Read ahead for a detailed overview and comparison of these two strategies, alongside tips on which one to integrate into your business and marketing approach.

 Even though both omni- and multichannel solutions deal with multiple offline and online sales outlets, they implement different approaches.
 Let’s start the comparison by taking a look at their definitions:

-Multichannel retail is a marketing and sales approach where a company uses multiple separate channels to attract consumers and communicate with them.
+Multichannel retail is a marketing and sales approach where a business uses multiple separate channels to attract customers and communicate with them.
 For example, a traditional retailer may have a physical store and a website with little interaction between each other.

 The main advantages of multichannel retail are as follows: